sethvan/mutateplaceholder/README.md

 int sum = a + b;	int sum = a / b;	int sum = a * b;	int sum = a - b;
 const char* str="w";	const char* str="u";
 ```
+Single line cells can be quoted or unquoted.
+Multi-line cells must be quoted.

-Pattern cells may be plain text or regex, and quoted or unquoted.
+Pattern cells may be plain text or regex.
+Permutation cells for a regex pattern cell may be regex or plain text.

 #### After capturing the TSV file's rows, the mutate command will randomly choose which mutations to apply.
 A chacha random number generator is used for this.